patrickboston/isc-deploy-tool/README.md

 ```
 As you can see, some more complex object types such as sources will have subdirectories for directly referenced objects such as schemas.
 This structure helps to keep everything conveniently organized and it is very important to keep this format as is for the deploy/import process.
 Files should not be moved unless you know what you are doing.

-When the `deploy` command is run, an additional directory will be created in the root of the project called `/build`.
+When the `build` or `deploy` command is run, an additional directory will be created in the root of the project called `/build`.
 It will contain all built/tokenized objects that are going to be deployed to the target environment.
 It will be cleaned up every time the `deploy` command is run.
-You can view the built objects to view what was deployed to a target environment
+You can view the built objects to view what will be/was deployed to a target environment.

 ## Commands
-Once you have all the pre-requisites above setup, you can now start running some commands.
+Once you have all the pre-requisites above setup, you will be able to run commands to perform operations.
 Open up your favorite terminal and navigate to your project location.
 Our `src/index.js` file is the main file that is run with NodejS.
 We can run the app with the following if we wanted
 ```
 node src/index.js --export --detokenize
 ```